Phone: (510) 892-5711

 For over a hundred years the Adachi family grew a successful nursery business and helped to incubate new Japanese-owned nurseries despite the internment camps and racism that they faced over generations living in the Bay Area.
 When the Adachi Florist and Nursery in El Sobrante went out of business, they approached Planting Justice, but we didn’t have the funds to buy the site.
 They sold to a gas station developer who intended to demolish the building, but because of community opposition, the lot sat idle.

-Meanwhile, Pastor Melinda McClain of the Good Table UCC was developing a beautiful vision for a pay-what-you-can cafe.
+Meanwhile, Pastor Melinda McClain of The Good Table UCC was developing a beautiful vision for a pay-what-you-can cafe.
 Planting Justice was so impressed by her vision and values that we formed a cooperative called the Good Table LLC and bought the location together in 2019.
 We intend to keep alive the critically important local history of Japanese nurseries and create a home for arts, sustainability, community, and plants in the East Bay for generations to come!

 Cooperative Partnership